COMPUTING

 Vision statement

-At St. Joseph’s we recognise that technology can allow pupils to share their learning in creative ways.
-We understand the accessibility opportunities technology can provide for our pupils when used safely and effectively.
-Our knowledge-rich curriculum has to be balanced with the opportunity for pupils to apply their knowledge with skill and creativity in the three areas: Information Technology, Digital Literacy and Computer Science.
+At St. Joseph’s we recognise that technology can allow pupils to share their learning in creative ways and using various platforms.
+Our knowledge-rich curriculum has to be balanced with the opportunity for pupils to apply their knowledge with skill creativity and accessibility in the three areas: Information Technology, Digital Literacy and Computer Science.
+This focuses on developing pupils' digital literacy, computational thinking, and problem-solving skills, while also ensuring they are responsible and safe users of technology.

 Intent